leoantony72/Notes/Operating System/Module 4.md

 ***The page is dirty if the program has written something to it after loading it from the disk.*** ==Only if the page is dirty its content is written back to the disk. because if the contents haven't changed there is no need to write it back to disk.==

 Loading the page from the disk is very slow, so in the meantime, the OS executes another process.
-A context switch happens here. test
+A context switch happens here. test23

 ### Important points
 ---